One of the biggest questions in nutrition research at the moment is this: Is it really possible to become addicted to food?

 How common is binge eating disorder?

 It's hard to discern just how many people in the UK suffer from binge eating disorder because as of yet, there is no official way of diagnosing it.
-However, according to the National Institute for Clinical Excellence (NICE), 10 to 15 per cent of mildly obese people who signed up to weight loss programmes consider themselves to have a binge eating disorder3.
+However, according to the National Institute for Health and Care Excellence (NICE), 10 to 15 percent of mildly obese people who signed up to weight loss programmes consider themselves to have a binge eating disorder.

 Overeating and binge eating disorder is often referred to as 'comfort eating'.
 Comfort eating refers very much to the strong emotional connection binge eaters have with food.
 Perhaps there is a certain food you associate with happier times- such as cake (we eat this at birthdays and other celebrations), or perhaps the act of eating large amounts of food blots out other thoughts and allows you to escape from your problems for a while, in the same way a book or film might.
 This could result in a dependence on food for emotional support, and without it you may feel anxious, agitated or low, which could ultimately trigger a food addiction.